AliBinary/source2pdf/README.md

 ## Notes

 - Try to use up to 3 "levels" in your source code.
-- Use spaces insead of underscore (in the filenames) to print a prettier TOC.
+- Use spaces instead of underscores in filenames to print a prettier TOC.
-- In this forked version of the [original repository](https://github.com/pin3da/notebook-generator), the generated notebook will have three columns in each page with a smaller line spacing.
-This is useful when you have a large number of different source codes and there is a limit on the number of pages for creating a cheatsheet.
+- In this forked version of the [original repository](https://github.com/pin3da/notebook-generator), the generated notebook will have three columns in each page with smaller line spacing.
+This is useful when you have many different source codes and want to limit the number of pages for your cheatsheet.
 - The original repository was created by [Manuel Pineda](https://github.com/pin3da/) and [Diego Restrepo](https://github.com/Diegores14).